Go to our other sites

 Cambridge International AS & A Level entries rose by 10 percent in June 2017 and Cambridge IGCSE continues to be the world’s most popular international curriculum for 14 to 16 year olds, with entries increasing by 7 percent internationally.

-Cambridge International Examinations has also seen a huge increase in the number of younger students now studying Cambridge programmes.
+Cambridge Assessment International Education has also seen a huge increase in the number of younger students now studying Cambridge programmes.
 Entries for Cambridge Primary Checkpoint tests grew by 17 percent this year, and Cambridge Secondary 1 Checkpoint tests increased by nine percent globally.

 Key highlights for India include: